trevtravtrev/AutoTwitchDrops/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 1) Automate "watching" an unlimited amount of streamers to obtain any drops you desire
-2) Browser tabs auto refresh (configurable) to fire up streams that have started since last refresh
+2) Browser tabs auto refresh (settings) to fire up streams that have started since last refresh
 3) Mute browser sound
 4) Continue on with your day
 5) Collect your twitch drops